apache/spark/IMAGES.rst

 Customizing the image is an alternative way of adding your own dependencies to the image.

-The easiest way to build the image image is to use ``breeze`` script, but you can also build such customized image by running appropriately crafted docker build in which you specify all the ``build-args`` that you need to add to customize it.
+The easiest way to build the image is to use ``breeze`` script, but you can also build such customized image by running appropriately crafted docker build in which you specify all the ``build-args`` that you need to add to customize it.
 You can read about all the args and ways you can build the image in the `<#ci-image-build-arguments>`_ chapter below.